Nathan Porter

 PRB established an ACS Data Users Group to improve understanding of the value and utility of ACS data and to promote information sharing about key ACS data issues and applications.
 To facilitate communication among data users, we maintain an ACS Online Community and organize webinars and special sessions at professional meetings.
 Membership in the group is free.
 It is led by a Steering Committee that represents a broad spectrum of ACS data users with different interests.

-We have organized four ACS Data Users Conferences in partnership with the U.S. Census Bureau and with guidance from an ACS Data Users Group Steering Committee.
-Nearly 300 ACS data users attended the 2019 ACS Data Users Conference, held May 14-15, 2019, at the American University Washington College of Law in Washington, DC.
+We have organized six ACS Data Users Conferences in partnership with the Census Bureau.
+More than 700 ACS data users attended the hybrid 2023 ACS Data Users Conference, held May 16-18, 2023, in Washington, DC.
 The program brought together more than 50 contributed presentations by ACS data users, invited sessions with Census Bureau staff, Census Bureau product demonstrations, and opportunities for networking.

 The SAFE ENGAGE project supports safe abortion access by providing decisionmakers with the latest data on abortion, strengthening the capacity of advocates to achieve policy goals, and working with journalists to improve evidence-based reporting.